GoPlausible/.github/profile/README.md

 - WebAuthn, Oauth 2.2, OIDC, OIDC-VC integration.

-- Double pinning of all IPFS content (media and metadata) into Pinata and CrustNetwork (the best centralized and the best decentralized networks for IPFS pinning).
+- Double pinning of all IPFS content (media and metadata) into Pinata and CrustNetwork (the best centralized and the best-decentralized networks for IPFS pinning).

 - Dynamic NFTs per PLAUS (PLAUSIBLE protocol is 100% token-less and NFTs are generated and owned by PLAUS contract which belongs to PLAUS issuer).

-PLAUSIBLE protocol is consisted of a frontend and smart contracts on Algorand chain:
+PLAUSIBLE protocol consists of a frontend and smart contracts on the Algorand chain:
 - Frontend (Cloudflare Pages React SPA/PWA )
 - Edge workers (Cloudflare Workers for GoPlausible public and private APIs)
 - Smart Contracts (Algorand smart contracts and GoPlausible ABIs)